KaiErikNiermann/fennec-vscode/README.md

 - Improved recognition of operators
 - Added highlighting for format strings

+### Version 0.0.5

+- Added snippets for most basic lang constructs
+- Further improvements to syntax highlighting for larger coverage of lang spec

 ## Acknowledgements

 The artist for the wonderful FenneC mascot is [Mei-Li Nieuwland](https://liea.nl/).